sacapuntas9/fastApi-challenge/README.md

 * Elegant code organization facilitated by FastApi's framework and its ability to utilize Pydantic Models.
 * Easy deployment and validation via Docker, allowing CI tools like Cloud Build to automatically build images from code committed to Github.
-* Authentication implemented, with a token issuer endpoint, (`/token`), and a clear demonstration of the OAuth2 and JWT Bearer token Authentication method.
+* Authentication implemented, with a token issuer endpoint (`/token`), and a clear demonstration of the OAuth2 and JWT Bearer token Authentication method.
 Note that Authorization could also be implemented using token scopes.
 * Robust testing of the Api logical layer, demonstrating good code organization principles by utilizing modularized code that can be atomically tested.